Follow these Cheap Indoor Plant Parenting Hacks to keep your green friends happy and alive for a long at little or no cost!

 7. Eggshell Tea

-According to the document published in Florida University extension website, eggshell contains 3% phosphorus, .3% magnesium, with traces of sodium, potassium, zinc, manganese, iron, and copper that plant needs.
-Make its tea by boiling eggshells in a gallon of water and use it to water the plants when it cools down.
+According to the document published on the Florida University extension website, the eggshell contains 3% phosphorus, .3% magnesium, with traces of sodium, potassium, zinc, manganese, iron, and copper that plant needs.
+Make its tea by boiling eggshells in a gallon of water and apply it to plants when it cools down.

 Check out our article on proven eggshell tea therapy for plants here

 8. Eggshells as Fertilizer

 Eggshells are an excellent source of calcium carbonate (37%), an essential element needed for plant development by nitrogen (N) fixation, and also provide potassium and phosphorus.
 Read and learn Cheap Indoor Plant Parenting Hacks with eggshells here.

 Beer has many nutrients like phosphorus, calcium, bacteria yeast, magnesium, and potassium that can boost the fertility of compost and return those nutrients to the soil.

 Use it as a supplement to increase the rate of decomposition, which in turn boosts the breaking down of a particular component in a compost pile.

 Check out some awesome best beer uses in the garden here

 Coffee grounds are rich in nitrogen and also contain potassium, magnesium, and calcium, all of which are great for the plant’s growth.
 Just sprinkle the grounds on the soil, and you’re done!
 You can use it on plants like pothos, philodendron, roses, and jade plants.